dbarneche/2014-07-14-Dalhousie/lessons/60-shell/index.md

 github_username: nicercode
 bootcamp_slug: gapminder
 Title: The Unix Shell
-tutor: Diego Barneche
+tutor: Ross
 ---
-**Materials**: If you have not already done so, please [download the lesson materials for this bootcamp](https://github.com/nicercode/2014-02-18-UTS/raw/gh-pages/data/lessons.zip), unzip it, then go to the directory `shell`, and open (double click) on the file `shell.Rproj` to open Rstudio.
+**Materials**: If you have not already done so, please [download the lesson materials for this bootcamp](https://github.com/dbarneche/2014-07-14-Dalhousie/raw/gh-pages/data/lessons.zip), unzip it, then go to the directory `shell`, and open (double click) on the file `shell.Rproj` to open Rstudio.

 ## Initial setup (for Windows users only):